Last updated on June 13, 2018

 Hi babes and hunks (if any), it’s been a while since I’ve last updated.
 For those who have been following me on Instagram, I was on a week-long trip to Thailand, covering Bangkok and Hua-Hin.
 More on the trips would be shared in subsequent posts.
-Right now, let’s have a quick look at the beauty items purchased from Suvarnabhumi and Changi Airports (at tax-free price).
+Right now, let’s have a quick look at the beauty items purchased from Bangkok Suvarnabhumi and Singapore Changi Airports (at tax-free prices).
 I’ll also share a little on the things worth buying in Bangkok.

 I’m sure many of us have been to Bangkok, because when I was there, I felt like I was in Singapore.
-There were SO many Singaporeans there!
-Chatuchak, Platinum Fashion Mall, Central World….I was surrounded by Singaporeans.
+There were SO many Singaporeans there…in Chatuchak, Platinum Fashion Mall, Central World….I was surrounded by Singaporeans.